accel-sim/accel-sim-framework/util/tracer_nvbit/README.md

 * Adding line numbers from source code:

     This feature can be used to see which SASS instructions were generated from which lines of kernel source code.
 By default it is disabled.
-    To enable source code line numbers compile your target benchmark applications with `-lineinfo` or `--generate-line-info` nvcc flags and set the `TRACE_LINEINFO=1`.
+    To enable source code line numbers compile your target benchmark applications with `-lineinfo` or `--generate-line-info` nvcc flags and set the environment variable `TRACE_LINEINFO=1`.
 For example:
     ```bash
     export TRACE_LINEINFO=1

-    # Rebuild application suite, the above flag will turn on the nvcc -lineinfo flag for you
+    # Rebuild application suite, TRACE_LINEINFO=1 will turn on the nvcc -lineinfo flag for you
     source ./gpu-app-collection/src/setup_environment
     make -j -C ./gpu-app-collection/src rodinia_2.0-ft
     ```